vd152/vd152/README.md

 ## 👋 &nbsp;About Me

 👩‍🎓  Hey, I'm Vidhi, a 22 year old Computer Science Engineering Student, a passionate self-taught Full Stack Web Developer and a freelancer based in India.
-I am working as an Intern at BNY Mellon.
+I am working as a Software Developer at BNY Mellon.

 👩‍💻  I’m currently learning Golang and Docker.